Bedworth: Geography

 Bedworth lies 101 mi north-west of London, 19 mi east of Birmingham and 17 mi north-north-east of the county town of Warwick.

 Bedworth has six main suburban districts, namely: Collycroft, Mount Pleasant, Bedworth Heath, Coalpit Field, Goodyers End and Exhall.
 Exhall is a generic name for the area surrounding junction 3 of the M6 motorway, comprising parts of both Bedworth and Coventry.
 Around 1.5 mi to the east of Bedworth is the large village of Bulkington, and around 2 mi to the south-west, separated by a short gap is the village of Ash Green.

 Bedworth is almost contiguous with Coventry; it is defined as being part of the Coventry and Bedworth Urban Area.

 The River Sowe rises in Bedworth flowing through Exhall, northern and eastern Coventry, Baginton and Stoneleigh, before joining the River Avon south of Stoneleigh.

-The town is pronounced locally as "Beduth", but as "Bedworth" almost everywhere else.